Opened 10 years ago

 I tried removing the USB widget from the eCenter and rebooting.
 Now the KVM is working fine and the network still works after switching.

-comment:27 Changed 10 years ago by David Azarewicz
+comment:27 by David Azarewicz, 10 years ago

 Priority: Feedback Pendingmajor